 If you didn't know who Caroline Calloway was before, it's quite possible that in this forced global shutdown, you've finally had some time to dive into the chaotic world of the 28-year-old influencer-cum-scammer-cum-art-historian the internet's very much taken with.

 Self-admittedly fame-obsessed, Calloway manifested this chosen life path by taking to Instagram and gaining an impressive following through aspirational and entertaining content.

-In fact, a number of Calloway’s pitfalls – including $165 “creativity workshops” that totally fell apart, a $100,000 book advance for a book she never wrote, and a book proposal that, it turns out, was actually ghostwritten by Beach herself – have been widely publicised.
+A natural performer, her next move was that of events which saw her as the star, albeit for all the wrong reasons; $165 “creativity workshops” that completely fell apart, a $100,000 book advance for a book she never wrote, and a book proposal that it turns out, was actually ghostwritten by someone else.

 Beach’s essay, however, isn’t so much a tell-all list of dodgy dealings as it is an engrossing look at toxic friendship, envy, self-obsession, addiction, and what it feels like to love someone incapable of loving you back.

 View this post on Instagram